Three credit hours

-- Continues to involve students in a variety of writing situations, including those they are likely to encounter in other classes (journals, timed essays, out-of-class writing) while emphasizing the value of writing beyond the university experience.
+- Write in a variety of situations, including special functions they are likely to encounter in other classes (e.g., journals, timed essays/exams, out-of-class writing), and those that involve writing beyond the university experience.
+[LOC 3.]

-- Has students produce a minimum of five projects.
-At least one of these projects must be a documented research paper that students have revised at least once.
-By the end of the semester students will have produced at least the equivalent of 16-25 typed pages (approximately 5000-7500 words) of finished text.
+Students will produce a minimum of five writing projects.
+At least one of these writing projects must be a documented research paper that students have revised at least once.
+By the end of the semester, each student will have produced at least the equivalent of 15-24 typed double-spaced pages (approximately 5000-7500 words) of finished text.
 Individual instructors provide students with grading rubrics, and individual syllabi specify the weighting of each assignment.

-IV.
-All university and department policies will apply (e.g., individual course syllabus, stated attendance policy, non-discrimination policy, meeting final exams) will apply.
+- All university and department policies will apply (e.g., individual course syllabus, stated attendance policy, non-discriminatory policy, academic integrity statement, meeting final exams).